Here are – in our humble opinion – the top 10 things to do in Antigua Guatemala.

 Up next, is the Mercado next to El Carmen Ruins (3ra Avenida Norte and 3ra Calle Oriente).
 While the indoor market is open every day, sellers typically display wares in front of the scenic El Carmen Ruins on the weekend.
 Be ready to bargain, as the first price you’re quoted for any item is likely to be almost double than the real price they’re willing to sell it for.
 The quality of the articles varies.

-To actually start meeting some of the artisans, head to the Mercado de Artesanias (Handicrafts Market), at the end of 4ta Calle Poniente and past Calzada Santa Lucia – the market is behind Pollo Campero.
+To start meeting some of the artisans, head to the Mercado de Artesanias (Handicrafts Market) The handicrafts market is located at the end of 4ta Calle Poniente and past Calzada Santa Lucia, behind Pollo Campero.
 Keep in mind this is separate from the main Mercado, which we’ll discuss next.
-At the Mercado de Artesanias, you’ll find various stalls, often manned by the artisans themselves or relatives.
+At the Mercado de Artesanias, you’ll find various shops.
+Artisan or relatives tend to their stalls.
 The quality is very high, but so are the prices – at least at first.
 Bargain hard and don’t be afraid to walk away.
 Prices previously set in stone miraculously start dropping with every step you take away from the stall.

 TIP: There are other markets on the outskirts of Antigua (like the ones in San Felipe and San Antonio Aguas Calientes) that are well-worth the visit.
 But sharpen your bargaining skills first if you want to make your money go further.